rishav21556/shivadhesh/README.md

 This is the official repository for the Shivadhesh E-commerce website, a full-stack web application built using HTML, CSS, JavaScript, Bootstrap, Django, and Python.

-## Problem Statement

-**Problem:** The Shivadhesh E-commerce website aims to provide a platform for selling a wide range of products, but it lacks a user-friendly and efficient online shopping experience.

-**Solution:** The goal of this project is to create a robust and feature-rich e-commerce website called Shivadhesh that addresses the following challenges:
+The goal of this project is to create a robust and feature-rich e-commerce website called Shivadhesh that addresses the following challenges:

 1. **User-friendly Interface**: Design and develop an intuitive and visually appealing user interface that ensures easy navigation and enhances the overall user experience.